-- Learners are able to gain a greater understanding about the consequences of their actions and the need to reduce errors.
+- Learners can gain a greater understanding of the consequences of their actions and the need to reduce errors.

 - Simulation offers trainee participation.
-Rather than sitting through a training lecture, trainees can practise what they have learnt, and quickly learn from any mistakes without serious implications.
+Rather than sitting through a training lecture, trainees can practice what they have learned, and quickly learn from any mistakes without serious implications.

 - Learners address hands-on and thinking skills, including knowledge-in-action, procedures, decision-making and effective communication.